Coarse Ricci curvature of weighted Riemannian manifolds: Wasserstein distance approximations

 The following two preliminary lemmas relate the Ricci curvature to the sectional curvature by integral averages, thereby providing a bridge between the distance estimates of the previous section and the Wasserstein distance estimates that will follow.

 The standard Ricci curvature is usually defined as the contraction of the Riemann curvature tensor and expressed equivalently by the sectional curvature,

+for an arbitrary orthonormal basis $(e_i)_{i=1}^n$ of $T_{x_0}M$.
 The Ricci curvature can equivalently be expressed as an average over a sphere or ball of arbitrary non-zero radius.
 We shall denote by $B_r$ the ball of radius $r>0$ in $T_{x_0}M$ centered at the origin and $\sigma$ the uniform surface measure on the sphere $\partial B_\varepsilon$.
+The proofs of the following two elementary items can be found in the appendix.

 \begin{lemma}[Ricci curvature as average over a sphere] For any $x_0 \in M, v \in T_{x_0}M$ with $\|v\|=1$ and $\varepsilon >0$, it holds that

 \end{lemma}